The Bespoke High Is the Future of Marijuana

 There’s a new formulation that hasn’t hit the market called Focus with a CBD to THC ratio of 4:1.
 It will be blended with cannabinoids that narrow your attention span to the task in front of you without compromising your creative process.

-Samantha Miller the chief science officer at Hmbldt says there’s a spectrum of response to cannabis but she blends to cover the bases.
+Samantha Miller the chief science officer at hmbldt says there’s a spectrum of response to cannabis but she blends to cover the bases.
 For one in four people, CBD is an upper for the rest of us it isn’t.
 “I’m trying to effect a balance between who’s going to go one way and who’s going to go another and how to help bring some of that 25 percent over,” she tells me.

 She also adds cannabinoid profiles that drives towards the myriad issues associated with each ailment.
 “There’s a lot of different issues with sleep—going to sleep and staying asleep,” she says.
 “Those root causes could be anxiety, pain, restless leg syndrome—there’s all of these sleep disrupters.
 The THC and terpene profiles shut off the frontal cortex get you into that mode where you can be sedated and CBD inhibits the enzyme in our liver that breaks down THC so that extends the benefit while you sleep.”